AngeliqueDawnbringer/node-acme-lambda/README.md

       Resource:
       - arn:aws:s3:::${self:provider.environment.S3_CERTIFICATE_BUCKET}/some-underlying-folder/some-cert-name/*
 ```
 This will allow you to only download the pem files of that specific cert and NOTHING else!
 You can't delete them, you can't modify them.
-You an only download them.
+You can only download them.
 Easy right!
 Oh, and you don't need to store credentials on the server either!
 It is all there when using InstanceRoles (or task-roles etc, or lambda-execution-roles.
 All the same thing, just different underlying systems)

 # Current version
 This version only supports ACMEv1 not ACMEv2.
 Larry Anderson has implemented a NodeJS 8.10 version that supports ACMEv2.